-- For further information about the contents of this Working Paper, please contact the author: Philip Bell telephone: (02) 6252 7053 or facsimile: (02) 6252 8015 or e-mail: philip.bell@abs.gov.au - For information on the Working Papers in Econometrics and Applied Statistics, please contact the Managing Editor, Leanne Johnson telephone: (02) 6252 5355 or facsimile: (02) 6252 8015 or e-mail: leanne.johnson@abs.gov.au or write c/- Analytical Services Section (W42b), Australian Bureau of Statistics, P.O.
-Box 10, Belconnen, ACT 2616, Australia. - For information about other ABS statistics and services please refer to the back of this publication.
+• For further information about the contents of this Working Paper, please contact the author:

+Philip Bell - telephone: Adelaide 08 8237 7304 or facsimile: Adelaide 08 8237 7421 or e-mail: philip.bell@abs.gov.au

+- For information on the Working Papers in Econometrics and Applied Statistics, please contact the Managing Editor: Leigh Henderson - telephone: Canberra 02 6252 7196 or facsimile: Canberra 02 6252 8015 or e-mail: leigh.henderson@abs.gov.au or write c/- Analytical Services Section (W42b), Australian Bureau of Statistics, PO Box 10, Belconnen, ACT 2616, Australia. - For information about other ABS statistics and services, please refer to the back cover of this publication.